xbgbtx/frontend-framework-todo-test/README.md

 * Text box to create new items.
    * When item is created it is added to the 'todo' list and displayed.

+* CSS styling to match 'todo-mockup.svg'
+   * Implement a grid layout